What is an Onomatopoeia?

 When this happens, your car might make a grinding noise when accelerating from a stop as the engine shifts.
 This can cause the serpentine belt (if your vehicle is equipped with one) to rub on the underside of the swirl pot tube.

-As you might have guessed, if your engine is not secured, it will quickly lead to extensive repairs as the weight of it rests on other components.
+As you might have guessed, if your engine is not secured, it will quickly lead to significant repairs as the weight of it rests on other components.

 How To Fix

-Doing so yourself isn’t too difficult, and you’ll only have to spend between $100-$300 for parts.
-Check out this video for a step-by-step guide.
+Doing so yourself isn’t too complex, and you’ll only have to spend between $100-$300 for parts.
+Check out this video for a thorough guide.

 Mind The Grind?
 Get Rid Of It

 Did you notice the common theme throughout this article?
-If your car makes a harsh noise when accelerating, and you ignore it, then be ready for a costly repair bill.
+If your car makes a deafening noise when accelerating, and you ignore it, then be ready for a costly repair bill.

-If your car makes a rattling sound when accelerating instead of a grind, check out our guide here for a detailed look at what it might mean and how to fix it.
+If your car makes a rattling sound when accelerating instead of a grind, check out our guide here for a thorough look at what it might mean and how to fix it.